Our Christmas dispatch and delivery schedule is here

 October 2004: MHRA consult on changing the status of water for injections

 However, the impact of the decision to stop us selling sterile water was that the campaign to permit legal supply of water was stepped up.
-This campaign was very effective, and on the 19th October the MHRA consulted on changing the status of water for injections to enable it’s supply by needle exchanges.
+This campaign was very effective, and on the 19th October the MHRA consulted on changing the status of water for injections to enable its supply by needle exchanges.
 To see the consultation document, click here.

 June 2005: Supply of water for injections made legal!

-On the 27/6/2005 the pressure to change the law, and the mass of responses to the consultation paid off.
+On the 27/06/2005 the pressure to change the law, and the mass of responses to the consultation paid off.
 Statutory Instrument 2005 No.1507 The Medicines for Human Use (Prescribing) (Miscellaneous Amendments) Order 2005 was published on the HSMO website, with an amendment to Schedule 5 of the POM Order (to see it, click here)

 The SI became law on 30th June 2005 and contained provisions for the supply, by drug workers, of water for injections to injecting drug users (without any pack size restriction, as proposed in the consultation) and with a limit on the size of ampoule that could be supplied of 2ml.